r2c-CSE/semgrep-utilities/semgrep-ci/github/README.md

 6. If PR creation is generally successful, proceed with `gh auth logout` and then `gh auth login` as the user who will approve and merge the PRs.
 7. Run `approve-semgrep-prs.sh` to approve the PRs.
 Run with `-m` to merge the PRs.

-# Logic to block pipelines depending on severity and confidence

-Sometime you want to block some PR scans for specific repositories but not other.
-As Multipolicies is not enabled at this moment, we can use a script like shown in the semgrep.yml file.